M: Mack - Mahoney

 Pat Madden did bestow one more gift on the wrestling world.
 His son, Graham Pullen, was one of the finest amateur lightweight wrestlers of the 1960s.
 He was tipped for a place in the 1968 Olympic Games in Mexico, finally pipped to the post by Roger Till.

 Irish light heavyweight Pat Magee got into the wrestling business from the outset of the all-in days and was certainly working as early as 1931.
 He is closely associated with promoter Atholl Oakeley, wrestling Guido Ronga for the World Middleweight Championship in December 1952, and Jack Beaumont in March, 1953, both Oakeley promotions at the Royal Albert Hall.
-Pat Magee was also the referee at the Atholl Oakeley matching of Jack Doyle against Martin Bucht at the Harringay Arena in February, 1950.
+Pat Magee was also the referee Oakeley's matching of Jack Doyle against Martin Bucht at the Harringay Arena in February, 1950.